xwal/awesome-stars/topics.md

 ## web

+- [Tencent-TDS/KuiklyUI](https://github.com/Tencent-TDS/KuiklyUI) - Provide a high-performance, full-platform development framework with unified codebase, ultimate ease of use, and dynamic flexibility.
 - [OneKeyHQ/app-monorepo](https://github.com/OneKeyHQ/app-monorepo) - Secure, open source and community driven crypto wallet runs on all platforms and trusted by millions.
 - [didi/Hummer](https://github.com/didi/Hummer) - 一套移动端高性能高可用的动态化跨端开发框架
 - [WebKit/WebKit](https://github.com/WebKit/WebKit) - Home of the WebKit project, the browser engine used by Safari, Mail, App Store and many other applications on macOS, iOS and Linux.